-From the base of the volcano Mauao, a white sand surf beach stretches as far as the eye can see.
-Catch a wave or cruise the many cafés.
+From the base of Mount Maunganui, a white sand surf beach stretches as far as the eye can see.
+Catch a wave or cruise the many cafes.

-At the very tip of the peninsula is a dormant volcano - Mauao - which rises to 230 metres above sea level.
+At the very tip of the peninsula is a distinctive peak - Mauao - which rises to 230 metres above sea level.
 There's a choice of tracks leading to the summit, some more challenging than others.
 Huge views of the harbour, beach and Pacific Ocean make the effort totally worthwhile.

 Mauao is an archaeological site of national significance, with a large pa (fort) site on top of the mountain.
 A Maori legend tells of Mauao trying to drag himself into the sea to escape the misery of an unrequited love; the result was his lonely position on the edge of the peninsula.

 The Mount's glorious surf beach is patrolled by lifeguards throughout the summer and by volunteers for the rest of the year.
 The busiest section of the beach is close to Mauao; if you walk eastward toward Papamoa you'll find fewer people and more sand to call your own.